-Employees must have their paychecks electronically deposited into a designated account.
-It is an employee's responsibility to ensure that the payroll department has the employee's accurate banking information (bank routing number and account number) on file prior to the scheduled payroll cutoff dates.
-Contact the District Payroll Officer for more information or questions regarding direct deposit.
+All Center ISD employees will receive their paychecks electronically deposited into a designated account.
+It is the employee's responsibility to ensure that the payroll department has the employee's accurate banking information (bank routing and account number) on file prior to the scheduled payroll cutoff dates.
+Contact Lisa Hailey for more information or questions regarding direct deposit.